carriercomm/go-to/ProjectReport.md

 ## In Scope
 As Public Cloud providers Amazon AWS and Windows Azure are used.

-Only Linux will evaluated in this project.
+Ubuntu Linux 12.04 LTS is used in this project.
+This OS version is most widly used and available from all Public Cloud Providers.

 #Design
 ## Evaluating options
 Historicall two main approached applied to provide reprodusable and consistent configuration of OS:
 * Configuration Managment Systems
+* Hardware Virtualization
-* Virtualization
+* System Virtualization

 Below is a comparison of Pros and Cons of both approaches.